williamdlees/dn_annotate/readme.md

 The sample_limit parameter to the downsize process specifies the maximum number of sequences per assigned V-allele that should be passed to sample_clones for clustering.
 The changeo clustering algorithm is memory intensive: too high a setting can result in long run times and memory saturation.
 We recommend leaving this at the default of 2000 in most circumstances.

+detailed_logs controls whether detailed logs should be created by MakeDb.

 infer_novel_alleles' controls whether Tigger should infer alleles that were not defined in the reference set.